EclipseKnight/PPSSPP-Frustrate-The-Player-Bot/README.md

-# Welcome to PPSSPP Fuck The Player Bot.
+# Welcome to PPSSPP Frustrate The Player Bot.
 ## a.k.a ppssppftpbot

 This program utilizes the PPSSPP Remote Debugger tool to send and receive events to and from a ppsspp game.